iamafraazhussain/skunk/README.md

 #### skunk's key features
 - One of the key features of skunk is its ability to implement two types of indexing.
 This is important because different types of indexing work better for different types of search scenarios.
 For instance, dynamic indexing works best for small to medium-sized datasets while term-partitioned indexing is more suited for larger datasets.
 By having both types of indexing available, skunk can handle a wide range of search queries.
 - Another important feature of skunk is its GUI.
 The GUI makes it easy for users to navigate through the app and search for documents.
 Users can select individual documents or entire directories for scanning.
 Once the search is complete, skunk returns the documents in order of relevance, making it easier for users to find the information they need.
-- In addition to the GUI, skunk has other user-friendly features.
-For instance, it allows users to search for multiple queries at once.
-This is particularly useful for users who need to find information across a range of different topics. skunk also provides users with the ability to sort the search results based on various criteria, such as relevance or date.

-skunk is a powerful text searching app that implements two types of indexing and provides users with a range of user-friendly features.
-With its GUI, ability to search through different types of documents, and security features, skunk is a useful tool for anyone who needs to search for information quickly and efficiently.
+skunk is a powerful document indexing app that implements two types of indexing and provides users with a range of user-friendly features.
+With its GUI, ability to search through different types of documents, and security features, skunk is a useful tool for anyone who needs to index documents quickly and efficiently.

 <br></br>